Your Personal Stag Do Expert

 - Electrifying football fandom and roaring stadiums filled to capacity.

 As the disco lights fade, Newcastle shines in all its historic glory.
-The Castle (from which it gets its namesake) is an 1800-year-old witness to Roman and Norman conquest, facing the ‘Tyneside Classical’ architecture of Grainger Town and Grey’s Monument.
-Grab a pasty from Gregg’s (established in Newcastle) and wander through to St James’s Park, home of Newcastle United football club.
+The Castle (from which it gets its namesake) is an 1800-year-old witness to Roman and Norman conquest, facing the ‘Tyneside Classical’ buildings of Grainger Town and Grey’s Monument.
+Grab a pasty from Gregg’s (which was established in Newcastle) and wander through to St James’s Park, home of Newcastle United football club.
 Come nightfall, the seven Tyne bridges light the path to Blackfriar’s Restaurant: a 13th-century friary housing the oldest dining room in the UK.
 Honour your hosts with a Newcastle Brown Ale and let the good times roll.

 The Top Neighbourhoods in Newcastle